robbbbh/ansible_workshop_2023/Lab1/README.md

 ```

 ## Exercise 3
 Run an Ansible ad-hoc command to print the contents of the server message of the day (motd).
+If there is no message of the day currently on the server then the command will fail.
+We will generate a new motd in Exercise 4.

 ```bash
 ansible web -a "cat /etc/motd"